Donald Frank Schultz

 out the bicycle battalion.

-From Mariveles, at the southern tip of Bataan Donald started what became known as the death march.
+From Mariveles, at the southern tip of Bataan, Donald started what became known as the death march.
 At San Fernando, Donald boarded a small wooden railroad car used to haul sugarcane and rode it to Capas.
 Each car could haul eight horses or forty men.
-The Japanese packed 100 men into each car.
+The Japanese packed 100 men into each car and closed the doors.
 Those who died remained standing until the living left the cars at Capas.
 Once there, he walked the last few miles to Camp O'Donnell.

 After arriving at Camp O'Donnell, a detail of POWs was selected to go out to rebuild the bridges the Americans had destroyed as the withdrew into Bataan.
 The detail was under the command of Lt.
 Col. Ted Wickord of the 192nd.
 On the detail Donald mixed cement for the bridges.